jfelten/knowhow/README.md

 For node users:
 npm install -g knowhow

-For everyone else there is an RPM that includes a nodejs binary sudo rpm -ivh https://github.com/jfelten/knowhow/raw/master/knowhow-0.0.2-1.el6.x86_64.rpm
+For everyone else there is an RPM that includes a nodejs binary:

+sudo rpm -ivh https://github.com/jfelten/knowhow/raw/master/knowhow-0.0.2-1.el6.x86_64.rpm

 Getting Started